aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapepathpoint/_index.md

 ```

-Gets and sets x coordinate for this position coordinate.
+x coordinate for this position coordinate.

 **Returns:**
 int